Ankle Sprains Walkerville

 - Did your ankle roll after misjudging a step while walking or running?

-As described, ankle sprains are usually caused by runners or walkers misjudging a step or landing unevenly.
-In sports, it is often due to changing direction or landing on someone else’s foot.
+As previously noted, ankle sprains are often caused by runners or walkers misjudging a step or landing on an uneven surface.
+In sports, it commonly results from changing direction or landing on another player's foot.

 Ankle Sprains Treatment